gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 grid session create --cluster <cluster name>
 ```

-Or if you're using config file set the `.compute.provider.cluster` field to the cluster name you've just provisioned
+Or if you're using a config file, set the `.compute.provider.cluster` field to the cluster name you've just provisioned

 ### Step 7: Enjoy